 - Artist’s resale right (ARR) or Droit de Suite

 The use of ARR in a description warns the buyer that an extra charge may be payable.

 Following the UK implementation of the EU Artist’s resale right directive in February 2006 and the derogation for deceased artists in January 2012, living artists and the heirs of those that died less than 70 years ago may receive a fraction of a resale royalty that is payable by you.
-The royalty is 4% of the hammer price, which is split 50/50 between the buyer and seller, meaning that if you buy any qualifying work at auction, an extra 2% royalty charge will be added to your invoice at time of payment.
+The royalty is 4% of the hammer price, which means the royalty charge will be added to your invoice at time of payment.
 VAT is not payable on this royalty charge.

 The payment is calculated on qualifying works of art which are sold for more than Eur 1,000.